dcos/examples/spark-shuffle/1.9/README.md

 ## Deploying the Spark Shuffle agent

-In order to install the Spark Shuffle agent, go to the Universe listing in the DC/OS web UI, and **click on "Install"** on the Instana agent list item.
+In order to install the Spark Shuffle agent, go to the Universe listing in the DC/OS web UI, and **click on "Install"** on the Spark Shuffle service list item.

 ![Installing the Spark Shuffle service on DC/OS](img/init.png "Installing the Spark Shuffle service on DC/OS")